VinceSilvestro/VinceSilvestroIT1025/README.md

 # GitHub
 - ### Client-Server
      GitHub is a Client-Server experience.
-Users like myself and my classmates (the clients) can access GitHub because we are all connected to centralized GitHub servers.
-In some cases we can also commnuicate with other GitHub users on the platform.
+Users like myself and my classmates (the clients) can access GitHub because we are all connected through servers.
+Together the servers make up a centralized virtual database.
+In many cases users can also commnuicate with one another through the GitHub platform.
 - ### Cloud Computing
-   GitHub is considered Cloud Computing because
+   GitHub is considered Cloud Computing because it provides users with mobile access to data

 ---
 <p align="center">